mlesnoff/JchemoDemo/src/Julia_Misc/config.md

-This script provides some tips about the installation of Julia and how to start with the software.
+This script provides some tips about the **installation of Julia and how to start with the software**.
 It is orientated for Windows users.

 ### **1. INSTALL Julia**